RehanSaeed/rehansaeed.github.io/content/posts/2014/gethashcode-made-easy/index.md

 }
 ```

 In our example we have an immutable object with a variety of fields of different types, including a collection.
-One possible implementation of `GetHashCode` according to the highest rated [StackOverflow post](http://stackoverflow.com/questions/263400/what-is-the-best-algorithm-for-an-overridden-system-object-gethashcode/263416#263416) (If modified to fit our example and deal with nulls) may be:
+One possible implementation of `GetHashCode` according to the highest rated [StackOverflow post](http://stackoverflow.com/questions/263400/what-is-the-best-algorithm-for-an-overridden-system-object-gethashcode/263416#263416) (If modified to fit our example and deal with `null`'s) may be:

 ```cs
 public override int GetHashCode()